OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 ## Test

-The OpenCilk {{ download.version }} installation includes LLVM 14 with the following OpenCilk
+The OpenCilk 2.0 installation includes LLVM 14 with the following OpenCilk
 components:

  - OpenCilk compiler (with the `clang` and `clang++` front-ends)